All Episodes

 You just can't believe I'm actually saying it.

-After I've said it, it's gonna pop up on a bunch of other places and people are gonna say it for their own since uh since the ice has been broken.
+After I've said it, it's going to pop up on a bunch of other places, and people are going to say it for their own since the ICE has been broken.

-But look at Let me let you here listen to Obama.
+But look at, let me let you here.

-This is uh Barack Obama, Senator from Illinois, meet the press yesterday.
+This is Barack Obama, senator from Illinois, meet the press yesterday.

-A quick withdrawal would add to the chaos there and make it extraordinary hotbed of terrorist activity.
+A quick withdrawal would add to the chaos there and make an extraordinary hotbed of terrorist activity.

-Would also damage America's international prestige and amount to a slap of the face of the troops fighting there.
+It would also damage America's international prestige and amount to a slap in the face of the troops fighting there.

 Is that still your position?